Help us improve your experience.

 For example, the following command configures an event called event-every-hour that gets generated every hour:

-The following event policy takes certain actions if 3601 seconds pass and the event-every-hour event has not been generated:
+The following event policy takes certain actions every 3600 seconds when the event-every-hour event is generated:

 On supported devices, you can optionally configure the date and time at which Junos OS starts generating interval-based events.
 Configuring a start time enables the device to generate events at predictable times, for example, even after a device reboot.
 To specify a start time for an event, configure the start-time option in addition to the time-interval option.
 The start time is relative to the local device time and is configured using 24-hour time format.
 The syntax is: yyyy-mm-dd.hh:mm.
 For example: